Mole Catching Prices and Information for Farmers

 Ordnance Survey maps are used to identify public rights of way so I can mark trap sites accordingly.

-I can trap fields with adult ewes and dairy cattle in without too many problems.
-But prefer not to trap when lambs or young stock are about.
+I can trap fields with low densities of adult ewes without too many problems.
+But will not trap any fields with lambs, cattle or horses.
 This is simply due to their more inquisitive nature which means I have more traps triggered by them when they keep checking to see if I'm doing my job properly.
-I insist any equines are removed though.
 If necessary trapping can be carried out over night, it is effective, though not a substitute for a proper trapping program.

 Rabbit control can also be carried out at the same time.
 This can very effective, though my mole catch rate suffers as a result.

 Farmland policy for traps going AWOL

 Occasionally I do have traps that disappear over night, there are three culprits: the fox, the badger and the two legged bunny/tree hugger, often going under other names but interfering pillocks generally sums them up.